cppcoffee/klib/README.md

 SUBCOMMANDS:
     github    Upload notes to github repository.
-    help      Prints this message or the help of the given subcommand(s) path      Output to specified directory.
+    help      Prints this message or the help of the given subcommand(s) path      Output to the specified directory.
 ```

 ### Subcommand